 Net Zero Energy Districts (NZED) are city districts in which the annual amount of CO2 emissions released minus of emissions removed from the atmosphere tend to zero.
 NZEDs constitute a major component of a new generation of “smart-green” cities that combine smart city technologies and renewable energy technologies.
 NZEDs promote environmental sustainability; they contribute to a cleaner environment and can address threats and disasters related to climate change.
-Through carbon neutrality, they improve the quality of life in cities.

 - assess the feasibility of transition of city districts to NZEDs based on local renewable energy, which would decentralise and strengthen enormously the transition to carbon-neutral cities, and

 - identify thresholds, which allow for a housing district to become a self-sufficient NZED, covering all energy needs by locally produced RE.

 Download the PPP: NZEDs-Connected intelligence for carbon neutral cities